 LED Lighting For Energy Efficient Home Design

 LED lights are becoming more and more common as an energy efficient home design feature.
 In our projects they are standard.
 All of our clients want LED lights.
-They are going to reduce your energy cost (they use less power) and you wont need to change the bulbs for many years, as they are long-lasting.
+They are going to reduce your energy cost (they use less power) and you will not need to change the bulbs for many years, as they are long-lasting.
 They might be a little more costly upfront, but think of the savings on electricity and less frequent changing of the bulbs!
 Energy efficient lighting is an easy addition to a sustainable house.

 By the way, LED stands for Light Emitting Diode: these are the best option for energy-efficient lighting and energy-efficient house designs.

 Water Conserving Plumbing Fixtures

 Toilets and other plumbing fixtures are not the same as they used to be.
 They make dual flush toilets where you can choose a lower or higher flush rate as needed.
 All your plumbing fixtures can have reduced or Low-flow water usage, including faucets and shower heads.
 These fixtures are becoming very popular.
 You will have no trouble finding plumbing fixtures that use water at lower flow rates.
 There is no need to be wasteful.

 Efficient HVAC Design for a Sustainable House

 HVAC stands for Heating, Ventilation & Air Conditioning.

 Your Heat and AC will typically be the largest source of energy consumption in your home.
 You will want to use an efficient and well-designed system.
 HVAC is a huge portion of your energy consumption and, therefore, product and system selection is critical for energy efficient home design.
 Here are a few options that can help:

 Smart Thermostat: One of easiest Sustainable Home tips to implement is using smart thermostats.
 A smart thermostat can reduce your energy consumption by learning your patterns and optimizing around your comfort level.